Sam Groth

-Samuel Groth OLY, MP (born 19 October 1987) is an Australian politician and a former professional tennis player.
-Sitting as a member of the Victorian Legislative Assembly, Groth represents the Liberal Party in the seat of Nepean.
-He is also the Shadow Minister for Youth and Shadow Minister for Tourism, Sport and Events since December 2022.
+Samuel Groth (born 19 October 1987) is an Australian politician and a former professional tennis player.
+He was elected to the Victorian Legislative Assembly for the seat of Nepean in 2022 representing the Victorian Liberal Party, which he has also served as the deputy leader of since 2024.

 His highest ATP singles ranking was World No. 53, which he reached in August 2015.
 His career high in doubles was World No. 24, reached in February 2015.
 Groth's best singles result was a semi-final appearance at the 2014 Hall of Fame Tennis Championships.

-He hit the fastest serve on record at 263 km/h (163.4 mph) in 2012 at the ATP Challenger in Busan.
+He holds the record for the world's fastest serve at 263 km/h (163.4 mph), which he hit in 2012 at the ATP Challenger in Busan.

 Prior to his political career, he worked for the Nine Network's tennis broadcasts and as a host on Postcards.

 Tennis career

 Juniors

-Groth and Andrew Kennaugh of Great Britain lost in the finals of the 2005 Wimbledon boys' doubles championship to Jesse Levine and Michael Shabaz 6–4, 6–1.
+Groth and Andrew Kennaugh of Great Britain made it to the finals of the 2005 Wimbledon boys' doubles championship, coming runners up to Jesse Levine and Michael Shabaz 6–4, 6–1.